Company Mission

 • Virtual support during your labor by providing relaxation techniques, use of comfort measures, and helping navigate informed consent

-• 2 Postpartum visits to check in with you and baby and answer any questions that may have arise
+• 2 virtual Postpartum visits to check in with you and baby and answer any questions.

 Why Hire Me As Your Birth Doula